matanper/docker-service-logger/README.md

 # Docker Service Logger
-Dockereized simple script to monitor and log swarm services
+Dockereized simple script to monitor and log swarm services. the logs are written to the system output and can be transferred monitoring system such as ELK/splunk

 ## Log format
 the log is in json format and contain the following fields: